ansible/awx/docs/docsite/rst/userguide/job_templates.rst

 For compatibility, all variables are also given an "awx" prefix, for example, ``awx_job_id``.

-Upon launch, |at| automatically redirects the web browser to the Job Status page for this job under the **Jobs** tab.
+Upon launch, AWX automatically redirects the web browser to the Job Status page for this job under the **Jobs** tab.

 .. note::